Rithari/OnePlusBot/Documentation.md

 Users can post their smartphone and headphones referral links they obtained [from OnePlus](https://www.oneplus.com/referral) in #referralcodes channel.
 Bot will delete them automatically to post them into an embed with username, discrim and [user ID](https://dis.gd/userid) of who sent the codes.
 Users are able to post new referral links after two weeks.

+### Role attribution

+Users can assign themselves roles by reacting to the corresponding emote in a message posted in #info channel.
+They will lose the role if they remove their reaction.
+As of writing list of assignable roles (devices, Helper and News) is hardcoded at https://github.com/Rithari/OnePlusBot/blob/master/src/OnePlusBot/Base/RoleReactionAction.cs .

 ## Fun

 ### Starboard